Before you begin

 2. Use Data tags to add a person's details.
 Read more about attributes...

-To quickly insert a default data tag, type ## and choose a data tag from the drop-down menu. you may also expand the Data tags drop-down on the bottom left corner of the input field.
+To insert a data tag, type ## and choose a data tag from the drop-down menu. you may also expand the Data tags drop-down on the bottom left corner of the input field.
+We support both default and custom attributes.

 About Data Tags